-- Evaluation Year Process-An administrator/ supervisor assigns to an employee a "Does Not Meet Core Competency" rating on one or more core competencies during a formal evaluation.
+- Evaluation Year Process-An administrator/ supervisor assigns to an employee a "Does Not Meet Core Competency" rating in one or more core competencies during a formal evaluation.
 Documentation supporting this rating will be provided to the assigned PGC. - Non-Evaluation Year Process-An administrator/ supervisor has identified and documented underperformance that has been discussed with the employee over time.
-Send e-mail to the director of DPGS.
+To make a referral, the administrator/supervisor should send email to the director of DPGS.

-Minimum Guidelines for Sufficient Documentation for Referral to the Performance Improvement Process-
+Minimum Guidelines for Sufficient Documentation for Referral to the Performance Improvement Process

-- The underperformance concerns and related documentation occurred within the last three years, from the date of the referral. - The documentation informing the employee of performance concerns was signed and dated by the employee.
-If the employee declined to sign, a witness to the interaction signed a sentence to that effect. - The documentation indicated that the supervisor did the following: - " explained expectations for meeting competency; - " provided support, strategies, and feedback to improve performance; and - " allowed the employee a reasonable amount of time to improve performance. - There are multiple documents meeting the above criteria.
+- The underperformance concerns and related documentation occurred within the last three years from the date of the referral. - The documentation informing the employee of performance concerns was signed and dated by the employee.
+If the employee declined to sign, a witness to the interaction signed a sentence to that effect. - The documentation indicated that the supervisor did the following: - " explained expectations for meeting competency;

+- " provided support, strategies, and feedback to improve performance; and - " allowed the employee a reasonable amount of time to improve performance. - There are multiple documents meeting the above criteria.

-Fact Finding/Eligibility to Transfer-A PGC is assigned to the case by the lead PGC.
+Fact Finding/Eligibility to Transfer-A PGC is assigned to the case by the lead PGC or PAR Panel co-chair.
 The PGC conducts interviews and, together with their PAR pair/triad, analyzes information from the administrator/supervisor and the employee to determine the merits of the referral.

 If the PGC and PAR pair/triad determine there is sufficient data to substantiate underperformance concerns, an intake meeting is scheduled.
-The PGC notifies the director of DPGS, the assistant director in the Offices of Supporting Services Staffing, and the employee of the scheduled date.
+The PGC notifies the director of DPGS, the director and the assistant director of the Office of Certification and Staffing, the referring administrator/supervisor, the employee, and other stakeholders of the scheduled date.
 Until the notification occurs, the employee is eligible to participate in the voluntary transfer process.
 If the employee has an application in progress before the initial intake meeting is scheduled, it will not be interrupted; the employee will be allowed to interview and accept a position if it is offered.